• Home

 • Now Click on Create New Chart to access 6 categories of charts.

-• Click the best type of data visualization chart you want for your data story.
+• Click the best type of data visualization chart you want for your storytelling.

 Types of Data Visualization Charts